ItsEcholot/real-stereo-extended/documents/web-protocol.md

 ## Protocol Specification

-As [socket.io](https://socket.io/) is used for implementation, their terms will be used to describe the protocols.
+As [socket.io](https://socket.io/) is used for implementation, their terms will be used to describe the protocol.

 ### Ressources

-- Every resource type has its own `room`.
+- Every resource type has its own `room` in the socket.io server.
 - A resource may be a child resource of another one.
 In this case, they are concatenated by a forward slash `/`.
-- There can be `rooms` for resource listings (e.g. `cameras`) and single resources (e.g. `cameras/1`).
+- There can be rooms for resource listings (e.g. `cameras`) and single resources (e.g. `cameras/1`).
-- If a client connects to a `room`, the current state will be sent to him.
+- If a client connects to a room, the current state will be sent to him.
-- If a resource changes, the new state will be sent to all clients in the `room`.
-If the resource is related to multiple `rooms`, all related `rooms` will be updated.
+- If a resource changes, the new state will be sent to all clients in the room.
+If the resource is related to multiple rooms, all related rooms will be updated.

 ### Events

-Each resource `room` can implement the following events.
+Each resource room can implement the following events.
 Availability of the events may depend on the actual resource type.

 #### Server Events